Warning: Disconnect power before servicing.

 Where is the water inlet valve on a Bosch dishwasher?

-The inlet valve is located at the bottom of the dishwasher where the hot water supply hose connects.
-On most Bosch models, you can access it by removing the lower front kick panel (two screws) and looking to the left side near the water connection.
-It is a valve body with one hose in, one hose out, and one or two wire connectors.
+It's at the bottom of the dishwasher where the hot water supply hose connects.
+Pull off the lower front kick panel (usually two screws) and look toward the left side near the water connection.
+You'll see a valve body with one hose coming in from your supply, one hose going into the dishwasher, and one or two wire connectors plugged into the solenoid.
+Hard to miss once you're looking at it.
+Takes maybe 5 minutes to get to it.

 Is E17 directly related to E15?